 Q: I purchased an electric coffee percolator several years ago.
 It’s still working fine but now I’m having a problem purchasing Dip-It by Reckitt Benckiser to clean it.
 I understand they’ve stopped making it.
 I have tried using vinegar and it did not work very well.
 Do you have any ideas on how I can make a Dip-It like product myself?
 Vickie

 A: Yes, but first a little history.
-Dip-It Coffee Food and Beverage Stain Remover for Percolators and Cookware by Rickitt Benckiser was acquired by the Lime-A-Way company, which continued manufacturing the powdery product for awhile until it changed it to Lime-A-Way Dip-It Coffeemaker Cleaner liquid (about $6 for a 7-ounce bottle) with a completely different formulation designed for modern drip coffeemakers.
+Dip-It Coffee Food and Beverage Stain Remover for Percolators and Cookware by Rickitt Benckiser was acquired by the Lime-A-Way company, which continued manufacturing the powdery product for awhile until it changed it to Lime-A-Way Dip-It Coffeemaker Cleaner liquid (7-ounce bottle) with a completely different formulation designed for modern drip coffeemakers.
 But not to worry.
 I have a process that reasonably duplicates the venerable Dip-It results for keeping your coffee percolator beautifully clean, provided you do this in steps rather than combining cleaning ingredients:

 Step 1: Pour 1/4 cup baking soda into the pot.
 Add water to the maximum fill line.
 Position the vertical tube, basket, and lid just as if you were making a pot of coffee.
 Plug it in and let it perk away for a complete cycle.
 Unplug the machine, pour the water out and scrub away any coffee stains that remain.
 You’ll be surprised by how dirty that water appears.